cm647/tsvConverter/README.md

 The conversion tool uses the PHPExcel library.
 PHPExcel is licensed under [LGPL (GNU LESSER GENERAL PUBLIC LICENSE)](https://github.com/PHPOffice/PHPExcel/blob/master/license.md)

+Forked by cm647 for CUL in March 2020
+Changes:
+- updated name vocabs for current OJS3 schema -corrected bug to allow issue title to appear

+TO DO:
+correct abstract spacing, either in this script or separately

 ## Changes in version 1.1.0.12 (Dec 2018)
 - Support multilingual keywords